-- 1. Click 3.Install nVIDIA VGA Driver > Yes.

-- 2. Click Next > Next.

-- 3. Click Finish to restart the computer.
+- 1. Click 3.Install nVIDIA VGA Driver > Yes. - 2.
+Click AGREE AND CONTINUE (button) to accept the terms of the license agreement. - 3.
+Click Next. - 4.
+Click the RESTART NOW button to restart the computer.

 Note: After installing the video driver go to the Display/Display Settings control panel to adjust the video settings to the highest resolution.